 2. Companies Still Won’t Disclose Risks to Consumers Asking, “Is Talcum Powder Safe?”

-Despite medical research, J&J refuses to add a warning label to their numerous talcum powder products.
+Despite medical research, J&J refused to add a warning label to their numerous talcum powder products.
 Researchers published the first study showing a dangerous link between talc use and ovarian cancer in 1971.
 Scientists analyzed 13 ovarian tumors and found talc particles deeply embedded in 10 of them.
 Since then, more than 20 studies conducted over a 40-year period have shown similar results.
 Johnson & Johnson insists that any research linking talc use and women developing cervical or ovarian cancer is unreliable.
 In fact, one expert consultant working for J&J even stated that “the science is black and white.”
 The American Cancer Society would disagree, however, as they classify perineal talc use as “possibly carcinogenic to humans.”

 3. Plaintiffs Have Won Settlements in Talcum Powder Lawsuits